What is Railway RRB NTPC Exam? - Full Form, Salary, Age limit and Qualification

 What is RRB NTPC?

-RRB NTPC stands for Railway Recruitment Board Non-Technical Popular Categories.
-It is a prominent examination conducted by Indian Railways to recruit candidates for various non-technical posts at the 12th pass and graduate levels across different zones of Indian Railways.
-These posts include roles such as Traffic Assistant, Goods Guard, Senior Commercial cum Ticket Clerk, Junior Clerk cum Typist, and Station Master.
-The exam is organized by the Railway Recruitment Board (RRB) and is conducted in two phases: CBT 1 (Computer-Based Test 1) and CBT 2 (Computer-Based Test 2).
+The full form of RRB NTPC is Railway Recruitment Board Non-Technical Popular Categories.
+It is a major examination conducted to recruit candidates for various non-technical posts at 12th pass and graduate level in various zones of Indian Railways.
+Through RRB NTPC exam, recruitment is done for posts like Traffic Assistant, Goods Guard, Senior Commercial cum Ticket Clerk, Junior Clerk cum Typist and Station Master.
+This exam is conducted by Railway Recruitment Board once every year in two stages (CBT 1 and CBT 2).

 RRB NTPC Exam Summary